hyzmm/flutter_power_form/README.md

 1. No need to manage form state
 2. Validate form using `PowerFormFieldValidator`
 3. Support async validator
-4. Use `FormDataChanged` to listen to form data changes (Usually used to enable/disable submit button)
+4. Use `FormChange` to listen to form data changes (Usually used to enable or disable the submit button in a modification form)
+5. Use `FormValidity` to listen to form validity changes (Usually used to enable or disable the submit button in a creation form)
-5. Get form values to submit to create resource
+6. Get form values to submit to create resource
-6. Get patch values to submit to update resource
+7. Get patch values to submit to update resource

 ## Usage